genuinebyte/gensite/words/crashing-firefox.md

 I was trying to get close-to-live updates so I could rotate an arrow to point at a specific location.
-While I never got this code working, it required coordinates that updated really, *really* fast.
+While I never got this code working, it required coordinates that updated really, *really* quickly.
 So, like anyone who hates their poor phone's battery, I set the timeout for `Geolocation.watchPosition` to 100.

 [geoapi]: https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API